 - Apply heavy skin cream and ointment that contains little water immediately after a shower or bath while your skin is still wet.

 - A dermatologist may prescribe medications to treat symptoms.
 These may include steroid ointments or creams for mild flare-ups or an oral steroid pill for more severe cases.

-If you think you or your child is experiencing eczema symptoms, see a dermatologist immediately.
-Our board-certified dermatologists at Columbia Skin Clinic offer treatment and support for patients dealing with eczema.
-Book an appointment today at one of our three dermatology offices in the Columbia region.
+If you think you or your child is experiencing any of the above symptoms, see a dermatologist immediately.
+Our board-certified dermatologists at Columbia Skin Clinic offer treatment and support for patients dealing with all types of skin conditions.
+Book an appointment online today at one of our four dermatology offices in the Columbia region.